manojvenkatap/UX-Framework/Claude/Artifacts/Design Helper.md

 - Track token usage and trigger continuation at 90%
 - Reference question numbers with titles in documentation
 - Respect framework-specific instruction overrides
+- When "Design Research Continue" triggered, ask for previous chat reference(s)
+- Import all context and continue seamlessly from previous research
+- Maintain same document and question numbering when continuing

 **❌ NEVER:**
 - Skip fetching from GitHub